She can't let Joey suffer— but does she have what it takes to do right by him?

 He rubbed his eyes, staring.
 "Guess so.
 Lost track of time."

 She waited, then closed the laptop.
 "You know why they invented on-demand, right?
 So that you could come to bed with me."
 She grabbed his wrist by the new watch, and gave him the look, the one she had used to hypnotize him.

 "I was watching that!"
 Then he caught her eyes, and his glare melted to a silly smile.
 "I guess that makes sense.
 But, um..."

-As he yielded to her urging, he looked longingly at the laptop.
+As he yielded to her urging, he looked longingly back at them.